DUNE/dune-justin/docs/external_api_rates.md

 try to upload the file.
 This makes three attempts to upload the file and add it to one dataset with upload() from rucio.client.uploadclient.UploadClient().
-If the upload succeeds, the file is added to two more datasets using attach_dids() from rucio.client.didclient.DIDClient(), trying each operation three times and failing if the file cannot be added.
+If the upload succeeds, the file is added to three more datasets using attach_dids() from rucio.client.didclient.DIDClient(), trying each operation three times and failing if the file cannot be added.
 Finally, list_replicas() from rucio.client.replicaclient.ReplicaClient()